xwmario/Warez/README.md

 ### Premium Link Generators
 - [File Hosting Wiki](https://filehostlist.miraheze.org/wiki/Main_Page) This site aims to provide the most complete lists of premium link generators, torrent downloaders and more, with (possibly) frequent updates.
-- [Real-Debrid](https://real-debrid.com/) Real-Debrid is an unrestricted downloader that allows you to quickly download files hosted on the Internet or instantly stream them into an innovative web player
+- [Real-Debrid](https://real-debrid.com/) Real-Debrid is an unrestricted downloader that allows you to quickly download files hosted on the Internet or instantly stream them into an innovative web player.
-- [Premiumize](https://www.premiumize.me/) Combine direct and secure access to premium services
+- [Premiumize](https://www.premiumize.me/) Combine direct and secure access to premium services.
 - [OffCloud](https://offcloud.com/?=85a8b709) A simple, elegant and intuitive SaaS to retrieve any data from the cloud.
 - [Reevown](https://reevown.com/) A free download service with which you can perform premium downloads.